DevDrupal33/display_builder/docs/install.md

 ## Libraries for local development

-Display builder rely on [Shoelace component library](https://shoelace.style/getting-started/installation), by default the library is loaded with CDN, but you can use local copies instead in Display Builder settings (/admin/structure/display-builder).
+Display Builder rely on [Shoelace component library](https://shoelace.style/getting-started/installation), by default the library is loaded with CDN, but you can use local copies instead

+in Display builder profiles (/admin/structure/display-builder).

 ### Local development installation